Today's Articles

 The Mississippi State Federation of Colored Women's Clubs Logo

-*The Mississippi State Federation of Colored Women's Clubs, Inc. (MSFCWC) is celebrated on this date in 1903.
-MSFCWC is an African American women's club located in Mississippi.
+*The Mississippi State Federation of Colored Women's Clubs, Inc. (MSFCWC), an African American women's club located in Mississippi, was celebrated on this date in 1903.

 Educators Ursula J. Wade Foster, Mattie F. Rowan, and Lizzie Coleman created the club in 1903.
 They were inspired by visiting the annual session of the Southeastern Association of Colored Women's Clubs, held in Vicksburg in 1901.
-They are affiliated with the National Association of Colored Women Clubs (NACW), headquartered in Jackson.
+The club is affiliated with the National Association of Colored Women Clubs (NACW), headquartered in Jackson.

 New Poem Each Day